Forming, Storming, Norming, and Performing Video

 Learn how to use this simple model to help your new team become effective quickly.

 In a perfect world, new team members would work effortlessly together from day one.
-They would get along, communicate, and productively focus on the team's mission.
+They would get along, communicate well, and productively focus on the team's mission.

 Unfortunately, we live in the real world.
 And, as we know, it takes time for teams to reach peak effectiveness.